 Some of our productions have included: Little Red Riding Hood performed by Year 2, The Victorian Historian performed by Year 5, Little Red Hen performed by Reception, Jack and The Beanstalk and Billy Goats Gruff performed by Year 1 and Hansel and Gretel performed by Year 4.
 Year 6 put together an amazing end of year production including an interval of film clips.
 Over the past few years we've had the Jungle Book and Joseph and the Amazing Technicolour Dreamcoat!

 Residential Courses and Educational Visits

 Children’s experience of life is extended by taking them out of school on day visits.
 These begin at an early age and are closely linked to the work of the class.
-The Year 6 children experience a residential visits to Barton Camp at the start of the year and the Year 4 children have a short stay at another residential visit.
-Most recently the year 4 children have visited and had a brilliant 3 days at the Dean Fields Study Centre.
+The Year 6 children experience a residential visit to Barton Camp for a week in September and the Year 4 children have a shorter 3 day stay at the Dean Fields Study Centre.
 Popular day trip visits include Avon Valley Railway, Bristol Zoo, The Docks and St Fagans and the Big Pit.

 Health Week is held every year and involves trying lots of new sport and healthy activities.
 We hold sports days, try different foods, have picnics, and have visits from other sports providers.
 A great chance to shine on your own or as part of a team!

 During health week we also hold our annual 'Sports Awards Evening' where some of the children are invited to come and celebrate their achievements and contributions to sport in school over the past year.
 It is a wonderful black tie event!

 All of the children love returning to school in their pyjamas to find the building transformed into cosy snugs, lit with lamps and twinkling lights ready for a bedtime story.
 The parents relax in the hall, drinking hot chocolate and sharing time together.